MerginMaps/docs/src/manage/plugin-multi-server-use/index.md

 # How to Use Mergin Maps with a Custom Server
 [[toc]]

-There is a default server <AppDomainNameLink /> which is configured in <QGISPluginName /> and in <MobileAppName />.
+There is a default server <AppDomainNameLink /> which is configured in <QGISPluginName /> and in the <MobileAppNameShort />.
 However, you might want to use some custom server, e.g. when using [<MainPlatformName /> Community Edition](../../dev/mergince/) or [<MainPlatformName /> Enterprise Edition](../../dev/merginmaps-ee/).

 To do this, we need to set up the custom server in the [plugin](#custom-server-configuration-in-mergin-maps-plugin-for-qgis) as well as in the [mobile app](#custom-server-configuration-in-mergin-maps-input).